CHL Rankings 40-21

 One of a trio of medium-sized rinks in the CHL, Spokane was the OG and still does a lot well.
 I loved how unashamedly and completely 1990's all the decor still was in Spokane, the atmosphere was good, and the location is pretty decent as well.
 Very little to criticize other than the playing of sound effects during play and the lack of a centre scoreboard, but I'd still call this one of the better arenas I've been to.

 Why, oh why, did they build it with maroon seats when that's their archrival's colour?
 Oshawa's clone rink is about as good as they come, with a lot of thought put into things like coat hooks for the standing room only sections.
 Team history on display everywhere, which is wonderful.
 Downtown location is excellent.
-My old rink bias is showing in having this ranked at 23.
 Miles ahead of the old Civic Auditorium, which even in the early 2000's felt like the OHL had long ago outgrown it.

 All rights reserved.